-The Statement sets out the steps taken by Insulet during 2021 to further build-out its management systems to prevent, identify and address human rights and modern slavery risks in its operations and supply chains.
+The Statement sets out the steps taken by Insulet during 2022 to further build out its management systems to prevent, identify and address human rights and modern slavery risks in its operations and supply chains.

 Insulet is committed to:

-- Conducting its activities in a way that promotes ethical values and behaviour, reflects dealing fairly in business, upholds labour rights, supports health and safety in the workplace and doing business in compliance with all applicable laws and regulations – these principles are outlined within Insulet’s Code of Business Conduct and Ethics;
+- Conducting its activities in a way that promotes ethical values and behaviour, reflects dealing fairly in business, upholds labour rights, supports health and safety in the workplace and doing business in compliance with all applicable laws and regulations.

-- Delivering high-quality products to customers while focusing on the social and environmental responsibility of its operations and supply chain.
+- Delivering high-quality products to customers while upholding the social and environmental responsibility of its operations and supply chain.

-- Making year-on-year progress to improve practices to combat slavery and human trafficking.
+- Making year-over-year progress to improve practices to combat slavery and human trafficking.

-Insulet expects its employees, suppliers, and distributors to do the same.
+Insulet expects its employees, suppliers, distributors, and all other business partners to do the same.

 Policies and Governance

 To integrate sustainability throughout its operations, Insulet’s Global Sustainability Function collaborates internally with other functions.
-This includes close collaboration with the Procurement, Human Resources, Compliance, and other relevant functions to build out robust practices to identify and address modern slavery risks.
+This includes close collaboration with the Procurement, Human Resources, Manufacturing Operations, Legal, Compliance, and other relevant functions to build out practices to identify and address modern slavery risks.

-In the supply chain, Insulet aims to partner with suppliers that are committed to conducting business in accordance with high ethical standards.
-As part of its contractual arrangements with suppliers and distributors, Insulet seeks commitment from its counterparties to comply with applicable laws, rules, regulations, codes, ordinances and orders determined by governmental or regulatory bodies in any jurisdiction where services are performed, including but not limited to, those relevant to the protection of workers and/or employees engaged by Insulet’s counterparty in relation to the performance of the services for Insulet.
-The Procurement and Sustainability teams are continuously reviewing opportunities to further incorporate environmental and social factors into supplier selection and management processes to identify and manage modern slavery risks.
+Insulet aims to partner with suppliers that are committed to conducting business in accordance with high ethical standards.
+As part of its contractual arrangements with suppliers and distributors, Insulet seeks to obtain commitment from its counterparties to comply with applicable laws, rules, regulations, codes, ordinances and orders determined by governmental or regulatory bodies in any jurisdiction where services are performed, including but not limited to, those relevant to the protection of workers and/or employees engaged by Insulet’s counterparty in relation to the performance of the services for Insulet.

 Reporting and Investigating Concerns

 Insulet aims to maintain an environment where individuals feel free to voice their concerns about possible breaches of Insulet’s Code of Business Conduct and Ethics and other Insulet policies, as well as suspected violations of country laws and regulations.
-Through its Compliance and Ethics Hotline and Online Portal, Insulet encourages employees, customers, and other interested persons to report ethical concerns, including but not limited to, directly to the General Counsel or Chief Compliance and Privacy Officer.
+Through its Compliance and Ethics Hotline and Online Portal, Insulet encourages employees, customers, and other interested persons to report ethical concerns, including but not limited to, directly to the General Counsel or the Chief Compliance & Privacy Officer.
 Insulet expressly forbids retaliation against anyone who, acting in good faith, reports suspected misconduct.
 Insulet is committed to promptly investigating all reports of illegal, unethical, or inappropriate activity.
-In 2021 Insulet received no reports suggestive of modern slavery.
+Investigations and remediations are managed by a cross-functional team, with membership depending on the exact nature of the allegation of misconduct.
+In 2022, Insulet received no reports suggestive of modern slavery.